 Here are convincing reasons why you definitely should give papaya hair mask DIY a chance…

-Another benefit of papaya for hair is balancing out scalp’s sebum production.
+#3 Another benefit of papaya for hair is balancing out the scalp’s sebum production.
 Sebum is the natural oil your body produces.
-Excess of it can block the hair follicles and less can cause dryness, dandruff and rough hair.
-Papaya loosens the build up on your scalp and stimulates sebaceous glands to regulate sebum production.
+Excess of it can block the hair follicles and less can cause dryness, dandruff, and rough hair.
+Papaya loosens the build-up on your scalp and stimulates sebaceous glands to regulate sebum production.

-- Papaya makes your hair shiny.
+#4 Papaya makes your hair shiny.
 The fruit is rich in vitamins & minerals that aids in cuticle strengthening.
 The cuticles are the outermost layer of the hair shaft, whose health plays a major role in maintaining hair shine.
-Papaya restores their health and adds an enviable lustre to your mane.
+Papaya restores their health and adds an enviable luster to your mane.

 Papaya Hair Mask For Split Ends

 Looking for something quick & easy?
 Just blend around a cup or two of papaya cubes, sieve them and apply to your scalp and hair length.
 Leave it on for 30 to 45 minutes (the more the better).
 Rinse it off with cold water.
 Use a mild shampoo or don’t shampoo at all if you aren’t leaving home.
 Apply some hair oil and wash your hair with shampoo the next day.

 Pro Tip For Papaya Masks: Both papaya and banana bits tend to stick to your hair length even after rinsing.
 Make sure you sieve the pulp before whipping up a mask.
 This will massively reduce the only con of a papaya hair mask.

 Papaya + Banana + Curd Hair Mask